ASTRO logo

 Did you know?

-๐Ÿ”๏ธ Mount Kosciuszko is the highest mountain in mainland Australia, rising to 2,228 meters above sea level.
+๐Ÿ”๏ธ Mount Kosciuszko is the highest peak in Australia, standing at 2,228 meters (7,310 feet) above sea level.

 Show Less